kyma-project/test-infra/development/custom-image/README.md

 ## Image creation process

 To run the script, use the command **create-custom-image.sh**.
-To set the created image created by this script as default custom image, add the flag `--default` to the command.
+To set the image created by this script as default custom image, add the flag `--default` to the command.

+> **NOTE:** Adding the flag `--default` to this script will add the label "default:yes" to the created custom image.
+By default, the script [`provision-vm-and-start-kyma.sh`](../../prow/scripts/provision-vm-and-start-kyma.sh) will select the latest default custom image available in Kyma project to provision the VM instance.

 The script performs the following steps: